W0MP3R/WompMotions/README.md

 ## Adding new pictures
 In case that you want to add new commands/pictures you just need to edit the *background.js* file and add the new line in the list of emotions

+## How to use the extension
+Right now